See the unsightly beauty That Lives in a poisonous Cave

 Wormy Wonders

 The largest surprise became the blood-crimson worms discovered within the cave.
-“There’s a hell of a variety of worms in there!” says Norm pace, emeritus professor of microbiology at the college of Colorado Boulder.
+“There’s a hell of a variety of worms in there!” says Norm Pace, emeritus professor of microbiology at the College of Colorado Boulder.

 Explorer.
 Beer trailblazer.
 Zombie expert.
 Internet lover.
 Unapologetic introvert.
 Alcohol fanatic.
 Tv ninja.Once had a dream of buying and selling sauerkraut in Ohio.
 Practiced in the art of building crickets in Nigeria.
 Gifted in donating wooden tops in Fort Walton Beach, FL.
 Spent 2001-2007 testing the market for corncob pipes for no pay.
 A real dynamo when it comes to managing catfish in Jacksonville, FL.
 Spent a year investing in yard waste for farmers.